campl-ucalgary/campl/README.md

 - Compilation of pattern matching need to be completed
   - We need to insert the errors for non exhaustive pattern matching for data and codata as well.
 Type checking does not check if building or pattern matching against a codata record is exhaustive or not.

+- Code cleaning:
+  - There is no interface to use the system.
+Currently, it is just a play with in GHCi sort of thing.
+Write a proper command line interface to the system.
+  - Remove all cases of Debug.Trace... right now, it is being used for displaying type equations (useless!)

+- Inefficiencies:
-- There is lots of areas to tidy up the code.
-In particular, I am certain that this is innefficient with the use of unique values.
+  - I am certain that this system does not optimally use unique values (i.e., sometimes it will increment the counter too many times)

-# TODO List for Documentation
-- Write up the type equations for all the expressions...
-Some of the type equations used differ from the one's in Prashant's thesis so the changes should be documented.
-- Edit CMachine document
-- Write up documenation for the MPL, AMPLASM,CoreMpl...
-The code is a little confusing for newcomers!
+  - In the type checker, we can change the Data.Map to use an array (or some other more efficent data structure perhaps a hash map) because we tagged everything with a unique Word id...
+Although, because of mutability, this would force everything to be in either the ST monad or IO monad..
+For now, Data.Map seems to be working fine.

 ## Wrapping up list...
 -- package up to a *tar* and send to Cockett so it is backed up formally...